vgorkavenko/community-staking-module/docs/src/src/CSModule.sol/contract.CSModule.md

 but given that the total number of exited validators returned from getStakingModuleSummary is the same as StakingRouter expects based on the total count received from the oracle.

-*This method is not used in CSM, hence it is do nothing*
+*This method is not used in CSM, hence it does nothing*

 *NOTE: No role checks because of empty body to save bytecode.*